-18 The AIDCP Parties are: Belize, Colombia, Costa Rica, Ecuador, El Salvador, European Union, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, United States, and Venezuela.
+&lt;sup>16 The AIDCP Parties are: Belize, Colombia, Costa Rica, Ecuador, El Salvador, European Union, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, United States, and Venezuela.
 Except for Honduras, these nations are also party to the IATTC.

-19 The IATTC provides the Secretariat for the AIDCP.
+&lt;sup>17 The IATTC provides the Secretariat for the AIDCP.

-20 WCPFC6 Summary Commission Report (2010) and the Minutes of the 82nd Meeting of the IATTC (2011).
+&lt;sup>18 WCPFC6 Summary Commission Report (2010) and the Minutes of the 82nd Meeting of the IATTC (2011).

-national program is established, IATTC observer program staff works with the national training program in-country to ensure that the program will be able to produce and maintain a cadre of observers that are up to the IATTC standard.
+- 25. Training program structure.
+With respect to training, all observers must complete technical training of a standard established by the IATTC/AIDCP.
+The IATTC Secretariat manages a program to train observers and national programs must ensure their observers are trained to the same standard as the IATTC-trained observers, and national observer training programs are guided by the same manual as is used in the IATTC training program.
+When a national program is established, IATTC observer program staff works with the national training program in-country to ensure that the program will be able to produce and maintain a cadre of observers that are up to the IATTC standard.
 The IATTC Secretariat also undertakes an analysis of data received from national programs to ensure accuracy.
-The IATTC Secretariat provides additional assistance and training when requested by a national program, and makes the national observer program coordinators aware of any changes to the reporting requirements or forms.

-26. Course content and length.
+The IATTC Secretariat provides additional assistance and training when requested by a national program, and makes the national observer program coordinators aware of any changes to the reporting requirements or forms. - 26.
+Course content and length.
 The IATTC initial training program and national training programs are three weeks in length.
-The training courses cover the following topics:

-- Information on the IATTC and AIDCP (Convention Areas and conservation measures); - Observer responsibilities before, during and after the trip; - How to record observer collected data; - Information about vessels (gear, equipment, trips); - Completing daily reports; - Recording free school and FAD sets; - Collecting data on FADs; - Instructions on tagging marine animals; - Information on identifying and collecting data on sea turtles, sharks, billfishes marine mammals and other marine fauna; - Techniques for handling sensitive marine species; - Instructions on reporting at sea; - Collecting data for the International Review Panel; - Maintaining compliance records; and - How to complete the forms, the codes for use on the forms and copies of all the forms.

-27. Entrance requirements.
-The IATTC/AIDCP observer program guidelines21 require that applicants have, at minimum, a university degree in biology, or a related subject like zoology, ecology, fisheries science, oceanography, to enter the program.
+The training courses cover the following topics: - Information on the IATTC and AIDCP (Convention Areas and conservation measures); - Observer responsibilities before, during and after the trip; - How to record observer collected data; - Information about vessels (gear, equipment, trips); - Completing daily reports; - Recording free school and FAD sets; - Collecting data on FADs; - Instructions on tagging marine animals; - Information on identifying and collecting data on sea turtles, sharks, billfishes marine mammals and other marine fauna; - Techniques for handling sensitive marine species; - Instructions on reporting at sea: - Collecting data for the International Review Panel; - Maintaining compliance records; and - How to complete the forms, the codes for use on the forms and copies of all the forms. - 27.
+Entrance requirements.
+The IATTC/AIDCP observer program guidelines require that applicants have, at minimum, a university degree in biology, or a related subject like zoology, ecology, fisheries science, oceanography, to enter the program.
 Candidates must also have completed all credits or curriculum in their field of study.
 All candidates are to be interviewed and must write an essay on why they wish to become an observer.
-Finally, the guidelines state that psychometric tests should be used to assess the psychological profile of candidates.

-28. Language and nationality requirements.
-Given that at least 50 percent of the observers on the vessels of each AIDCP Party must be IATTC observers, and the remainder may be from the Party's national observer program, there are no language requirements (although a proficiency in English is likely highly desirable)22 or provisions that observers are not to be nationals or citizens of the flag State.
+Finally, the guidelines state that psychometric tests should be used to assess the psychological profile of candidates. - 28.
+Language and nationality requirements.
+Given that at least 50 percent of the observers on the vessels of each AIDCP Party must be IATTC observers, and the remainder may be from the Party's national observer program, there are no language requirements (although a proficiency in English is likely highly desirable) or provisions that observers are not to be nationals or citizens of the flag State.
 The IATTC/AIDCP observer program does require Parties to ensure their observers are not a crew member of the fishing vessel being observed, and not be an employee of a fishing vessel company involved in the observed fishery.

-29. Certification in specific gears.
-The IATTC/AIDCP observer program does not offer training in specific gears other than purse seine as that is the gear type covered by this program.

-21 Document OBS-02-03a, adopted at the 2nd Annual Meeting of IATTC and National Observer Programs, La Jolla, CA, 2007.
+$^{19}$ Document OBS-02-03a, adopted at the $2^{nd}$ Annual Meeting of IATTC and National Observer Programs, La Jolla, CA, 2007.

-22 All observers participating in the AIDCP are from Latin-American countries and Spanish is their native language.
+&lt;sup>20 All observers participating in the AIDCP are from Latin-American countries and Spanish is their native language.